HussX/piplay/README.md

 move piplay.py and startup.sh to /opt/piplay, and copy over and enable the piplay.service file.
 You can then sudo systemctl start piplay per usual.
 (At least it should if the installer is right.)

+IF YOU DIRECT DOWNLOAD PIPLAY.PY AND DO THE INSTALL YOUR OWN WAY, MAKE SURE TO PULL THE FRAMEBUFFER EXPORTS FROM STARTUP.SH!

 OTHERS!

 I did not come up with a plan to actively maintain this, but I'm open to recommended changes.
 Or you can fork it